tuscan wine tour

 B, D • Hotel Radda

-DAY 4 – RICASOLI & THE BIRTH OF CHIANTI
+DAY 4 – TOUR THE BIRTHPLACE OF CHIANTI

 America had Thomas Jefferson.
 Italy had multiple politicians with close ties to viticulture.
 In Tuscany, the most important was Bettino “Iron Baron” Ricasoli, Italy’s second Prime Minister and inventor of Chianti wine.
 We’ll visit Castello di Brolio, where the Ricasolis have been making wine since the 1100s.
 Walking through the magnificent gardens and on the castle’s crenulated walls, we’ll hear about the Iron Baron’s winemaking—and the legend of his ghost.
 Then we’ll taste their highly regarded Chiantis and Super Tuscan, and continue sampling over lunch at the winery’s Osteria del Castello.